user3141592/screen-generator/README.md

 # What is screen-generator?

-`screen-generator` generates screen configuration files and launches screen by providing chains of commands or window configurations
+`screen-generator` generates screen configuration files and launches screen by providing a chains of commands and/or window configurations

 To have a brief insight, the command

     $ screen-generator "cmd1;cmd2;cmd3;cmd4"

-print a screen configuration file with for windows, each with a different command.
+will print a screen configuration file with 4 windows, each with a different command.

 Moreover, the command

     $ screen-generator "vim +.txt"

-will generate a screen with as much windows as the number of file matching `*.txt` with the `vim` command
+will generate a screen with as much windows as the number of file matching `*.txt` with `vim` editor.

-    $ screen-generator -x 5 -y  5 -e -N
+    $ screen-generator -x 5 -y  5 -e

-Launch directly a screen descibed by a 5x5 grid with shells as commands.
+uses the `-e` flag which allows to directly launch a screen descibed by a `5x5` grid with shells as commands.

-If the command chain is not given, `screen-generator` prompt for commands interactively.

 # Install

-## 1) Debian package

-* `$ dpkg -i screen-generator_0.5-1.deb`
+     `$ dpkg -i screen-generator_0.5-1.deb`

-## 2) PPA package (only available from version v0.4)

-* `sudo add-apt-repository ppa:user3514/screen-generator`

-* `sudo apt-get update`
-* `sudo apt-get install screen-generator`

 # Documentation